home-assistant/developers.home-assistant/docs/core/entity.md

 ## Generic properties

-The entity base class has a few properties that are common among all entities in Home Assistant.
-These can be added to any entity regardless of the type.
+The entity base class has a few properties common among all Home Assistant entities.
+These properties can be added to any entity regardless of the type.
 All these properties are optional and don't need to be implemented.

+These properties are always called when the state is written to the state machine.

 :::tip
 Properties should always only return information from memory and not do I/O (like network requests).
 Implement `update()` or `async_update()` to fetch data.

+Because these properties are always called when the state is written to the state machine, it is important to do as little work as possible in the property.

+To avoid calculations in a property method, set the corresponding [entity class or instance attribute](#entity-class-or-instance-attributes), or if the values never change, use [entity descriptions](#entity-description).
 :::

 | Name                    | Type    | Default | Description                                                                                                                                                                                                                                                  |